ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Improvement: Need a hook to use it in Woocomerce #4048
 * Fixed: Scripts are not adding properly if user is adding the content through embed #4040
 * Fixed: When Featured Image from The Content is turned on,the image is not displayed when Creating post from Gutenberg. #4022

-= 1.0.9 (8th January 2020) =
-* Fixed: Odd behaviour of Optimize CSS (Treeshaking),when turned off resolves the validation errors and when turned on adding unnecessary wp-block CSS. #4036
-* Fixed: After enable the Tree shaking feature the CSS not loading properly #4034
-* Fixed: fallback feature is not working on SVG images #4033
-* Fixed: Need to update the Form Sanitizer to allow only the required from #4010
-* Fixed: 404 error in console with Images having webp extension. #3983

-= 1.0.8 (2nd January 2020) =
-* Fixed: Need to add Rankmath's "Nofollow External Links" feature. #3970 (updated the code)

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/accelerated-mobile-pages/trunk/changelog.txt)